-As part of the Group's employment strategy all employees are made aware of Modern Slavery legislation via the Company Employee Handbook.
-Those who are directly involved in the procurement of parts are engaged with frequent updates on any legislative changes on Modern Slavery whilst encouraging annual assessments of their respective supplier contacts.
+As part of the Group's employment strategy all employees are made aware of Modern Slavery legislation via the Company Employee Handbook and any legislative changes are communicated to the Group.

 When conducting supplier audits or spot checks on Modern Slavery the Group ask suppliers a series of probing questions to ascertain working practices, both in terms of direct employment but also their respective supply chain.
 When risks are identified, the Group operates a whistleblowing policy such that malpractice can be identified and actioned as soon as possible.
-Compliance certification is also obtained as part of the onboarding process of any new suppliers.